Bug report #6448

 This is strange.

-#14 Updated by Regis Haubourg almost 12 years ago
+#14 Updated by Regis Haubourg about 12 years ago

 Still trying to reproduce, I started installs of different packages on the same machine, with same profile and registry key.